blaire9989/FeatherLab/2-FastSim/README.md

 ```
 ./main -a 20 -b 20 -i 1 -l 400 -n 50 -v 0 -z rockdove1Forest
 ```
-simulates the scattering of 50 green-colored rock dove barbules under normal incidence of 400nm wavelength light, and computes relevant BRDF parameters.
+simulates the scattering of 50 green-colored rock dove barbules under normal incidence of 400nm wavelength light and computes relevant BRDF parameters.

 #### Trial Mode
 When trying out the simulation code for the first time, users are recommended to start from the trial mode: $v=1$.
 Running a small set of simulations in this mode can generate nice, visualizable scattering patterns from barbules.
 Users can try running the following commands to test the system: